A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

 The heating rates, dT/dt [K s$^{-1}$], from the shortwave and longwave radiation are given as \citep[e.g.][]{Amundsen2014, Malik2019}

 and

 respectively, where $g_{\rm surf}$ [cm s$^{-2}$] is the surface gravity of the planet.
-We use the heating rates results from the 16+16 RORR calculations as the reference values, and find the relative values for each method to this reference model.
+I use the heating rates results from the 16+16 PM calculations as the reference values, and calculate the relative values for each method to this reference flux.

 Figure \ref{fig:flux_heat} shows both the shortwave and longwave vertical fluxes and heating rates produced by each method.
-For the shortwave fluxes, our results show that the 4+4 and 8+8 RORR results gradually converge towards the 16+16 RORR values, suggesting an increase in accuracy with number of quadrature points used in the RORR method.
-These RORR results show a general trend of underestimating the opacity as less quadrature points are used, suggesting that the highest opacity regions of the opacity CDF, higher $g$, get less well represented with smaller number of $g$ values.
-For the PRAS results, each number of samples produces highly similar results, and show similar characteristics to the RORR results, whereas less samples are used the opacity is generally more underestimated.
-The AEE results generally overestimate the opacity of the atmosphere, producing significant differences, $>$ 100\%, compared to the reference RORR result.
-For the heating rate relative values results, again a similar trend is seen in the RORR results, with the heating rates converging to the reference results as more quadrature points are used.
-For the PRAS results, the overall shape of the relative values follows a similar pattern to the emission spectra comparison, for example, where typically the 4+4 and 8+8 underestimate the heating rate, the PRAS method typically overestimates the heating rate compared to the reference 16+16 RORR method.
-This suggests that, again, similar to the emission spectra case, the PRAS is better representing the opacity structure of the atmosphere and the RORR methods are converging towards the PRAS results.
-Due to this, we suggest that overall, the PRAS method is generally more accurate than RORR and recovers a truer representation of the opacity structure of the atmosphere in the correlated-k, random overlap assumption limit.
+For the shortwave fluxes, my results show that the 4+4 and 8+8 RORR results gradually converge towards the 16+16 RORR values, suggesting an increase in accuracy with number of quadrature points used in the RORR method.
+These RORR results show a general trend of underestimating the opacity as less quadrature points are used, suggesting that the larger opacity regions of the opacity CDF, higher $g$, are less well represented with a smaller number of $g$ values.
+For the PRAS results, each number of samples produces highly similar results, and show similar characteristics to the RORR results.
+The AEE results generally overestimate the opacity of the atmosphere, producing significant differences, $>$10\%, compared to the reference PM result.